Stepping Up For the Homeless Community

 The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.

-These innovative bed systems will have two levels, stairstep accessible upper sleeping areas, semi-private beds, personal storage space, reading lights, and a USB port to charge cellphones.
-These updated amenities will be provided to individuals in the Shelter Launch program.
+These innovative bed systems have two levels, stairstep accessible upper sleeping areas, semi-private beds, personal storage space, reading lights, and a USB port to charge cellphones.
+These updated amenities are provided to individuals in the Shelter Launch program.